 - Become literate in the types of frameworks and agreements that commonly support Open Innovation

 - Gain knowledge of how to implement an open innovation strategy

 - Be aware of the expectations and performance measures that work across multiples interests

 Dates, Times and Delivery

-The Managing Innovative Technology (Online) course will run over two weeks, from 22 – 31 March 2021, with online sessions delivered at 11:30 – 13:00 (UK time) on Mondays and Wednesdays.
+The Managing Innovative Technology (Online) course will run for four online sessions over two weeks, with sessions delivered at 11:30 – 13:00 (UK time).